 This page describes how new labs can get access to the Scientific Computing facilities and how to get funding for computing with SCITAS.
 It is aimed towards new Professors joining EPFL or, more generally, willing to start computing with us.

-Everyone can try our service out with a free account.
+Everyone can try out our service with a free account.
 Please note that these accounts are individual and not linked to a lab.

 When your consumption has reached cruise speed, you can commit for the usage of a certain amount of CPU time for four years.
 Please contact us.

 CPU costs eligibility

 Our costs are eligible with FNS and ERC.
-The current costs are:

 How to indicate costs in grant proposals

 SCITAS is the High Performance Computing facility at EPFL.
 It counts more than 400 active users in approximately 180 labs and its user base is constantly growing.
-It provides the research community at EPFL with computing resources and expertise in the fields of 1) General purpose and specialized computing platforms, 2) Training on a wide range of topics – from how to use clusters to advances parallel programming techniques and 3) Specific application support – 3.1) Consulting and code architecture and best practices, 3.2) Profiling and optimization and 3.3) Parallelization.
+SCITAS provides the research community at EPFL with computing resources and expertise in the fields of 1) General purpose and specialized computing platforms, 2) Training on a wide range of topics – from how to use clusters to advances parallel programming techniques and 3) Specific application support – 3.1) Consulting and code architecture and best practices, 3.2) Profiling and optimization and 3.3) Parallelization.
 Furthermore, storage of computational data for the duration of the project can be handled by the SCITAS platform.

-The following text can be adapted and used as a resource justification.
+The following text can be adapted and used as a resource justification: